 All of this is to say that the bridge clearly wasn’t supposed to lead to Lothric originally.
 However, it most certainly does now.
 The Stray Demon patrolling the blocked end of the bridge closest to Lothric is the city’s gatekeeper, indicating that the gate he guards is right there behind him.
 The path from the city to the Undead Settlement was also broken by the emergence of the High Wall.
 Even the promotional artwork for the final game dramatically shortens the mountain the city sits atop while pointing the bridge directly toward its main gate, making the High Wall’s effects look more believable.

 There was undoubtedly a conscious a decision to make the bridge the main route to Lothric.
 But if so, why not reflect this in-game?
 Cut content confirms that there were at least attempts to adjust, but they probably lacked the time and resources to ever commit to this decision.
 The bridge’s location relative to everything else can be seen from most areas.
-And considering how easy it is to find incomplete geometry and textures for the surrounding scenery by simply looking down at things not within immediate line of sight, the developers were unlikely to reorient one whole set piece for every area.
-Artwork and item descriptions cover the intended image, and most players probably wouldn’t be expected to notice the inconsistency in a background detail whilst exploring the world.
-Seismic activity around Lothric stemming from the drift also seemed to always be the intention, so cutting Divine Graves and any reference to the giant bridge being impossible for human construction was enough to make players link the city with the path to the town at its foot.
+And considering how easy it is to find incomplete geometry and textures for the surrounding scenery by simply looking below our immediate line of sight, the developers were unlikely to reorient one whole set piece for every area.
+Artwork and item descriptions cover the intended image, and most players probably weren’t expected to notice the inconsistency in a background detail whilst exploring the world.
+Seismic activity around Lothric stemming from the drift also seemed to always be the intention, so cutting Divine Graves and any reference to the giant bridge being impossible for humans to build was enough to make players link the city with the path to the town at its foot.